Call Toll-Free CA & USA

 The Collision Damage Waiver (CDW) will be void and the renter will be held 100% responsible for all damages (mechanical/electrical, interior, exterior and underside) caused to the vehicle if:

 This information is only a summary of the coverage offered.
-Please consult the rental agreement for further details.
-Upon request, our staff will gladly send you a copy.
+A sample rental agreement is available online for further review.
+Upon request, our staff will gladly send you a digital copy.